Help for seniors from Kern County Aging and Adult Services programs.

-Residents of Kern County over the age of 55 can call upon Aging and Adult Services for assistance.
-The non-profit agency is involved in coordinating many resources, ranging from senior nutrition to Family Caregivers and more.
+Residents of Kern County over the age of 55 can call upon Aging and Adult Services for financial assistance.
+The non-profit agency is involved in coordinating many resources, ranging from senior nutrition to Family Caregivers, Meals on Wheels and more.
 Details on the programs available in the region are below.

 The Senior Nutrition service provides low cost, daily noon meals.
 It is also combined with social activities and there is information on clearinghouse services in a congregate, or group, setting for seniors aged 60 and over.
 This particular program receives funding through the State General Fund as well as Federal Older Americans Act.

 The In-Home Supportive Services Program from the Aging Center serves eligible blind, aged or disabled persons who otherwise would be unable to safely remain in their own homes without some form of financial or hands on assistance.
 IHSS is an alternative to out-of-home care, such as board and care facilities or nursing home.
 Recipients need to be able to have been found eligible for Medi-Cal benefits in order to benefit.